-The waters around Peninsula Valdes near Puerto Madryn are also prime spots for orcas (killer whales), particularly in January to April and then in October-December when they come to feed on their favourite prey: elephant seal pups.
+The waters around Peninsula Valdes near Puerto Madryn are also prime spots for orcas, particularly in January to April and then in October to December when they come to feed on their favourite prey: elephant seal pups.

 To learn more about these extraordinary and highly intelligent mammals, check out the touching and quite harrowing documentary Black Fish:

-In Chubut, you'll find Welsh settlements in places like Trevelin, Trelew and Gaiman, where Welsh is still spoken, road signs are written in Welsh and the Eisteddfod festival is held every October.
-Welsh tea is also very popular, with an elaborate spread of sandwiches, jams and different cakes, including the fruity Welsh cake.
+In Chubut, you'll find Welsh settlements in places like Trevelin, Trelew, and Gaiman, where Welsh is still spoken, road signs are written in Welsh and the Eisteddfod festival is held every October.
+Welsh tea is also very popular here, with an elaborate spread of sandwiches, jams, and different cakes, including the fruity Welsh cake.

-We've talked at length about trekking, wildlife and Instagrammable landscapes, but Patagonia has its own unique cuisine worth discovering.
-Here are some of our favourite culinary highlights from Patagonia:
+We've talked at length about trekking, wildlife, and Instagrammable landscapes, but Patagonia has its own unique cuisine worth discovering.
+Here are some of our favorite culinary highlights from Patagonia:

 - lamb: in Patagonia, lamb dishes are very popular.
-We recommend visiting the 25 de Mayo Estancia in El Calafate for a traditional meal where you can also participate in sheep sheering.
+We recommend visiting the 25 de Mayo Estancia in El Calafate for a traditional meal where you can also participate in sheep shearing.

 - Calafate Pisco Sours: Calafate is a bush that grows in Patagonia and produces a blueberry-like fruit.
 In Chile, this is the star ingredient for the Calafate Pisco Sour cocktail.
 Be careful though, it's strong and very easy to drink!